-Interview with Thomas J Devens ~ Writer of 'The Pawn'
+Interview with Thomas J Devens ~ Author of 'The Pawn'

-Interview with Thomas J Devens ~ Writer of 'The Pawn'
+Interview with Thomas J Devens ~ Author of 'The Pawn'

-Thomas J. Devens is the inaugural invited writer or Unearthed Stories, and the author of our first interactive short-story, The Pawn.
-In this post, out lead writer (and editor of invited stories) Livia J. Elliot interviews Thomas about his writing, his novels (for the series Vermin og the Old Empire and The Fall of Emros), and his experience writing an interactive story for the first time.
+Thomas J. Devens is the inaugural invited writer of Unearthed Stories, and the author of our first interactive short-story, The Pawn.
+In this post, our lead writer (and editor of invited stories) Livia J. Elliot interviews Thomas about his writing, his novels (for the series Vermin og the Old Empire and The Fall of Emros), and his experience writing an interactive story for the first time.

 Livia: Would you first introduce yourself?